eremite/mark-bodell.net/README.md

 Are you OK with Markdown quirks \[like escaping brackets\]?
 Do you have an h1 preference?

+Do you want to line wrap at 80 characters?
+Punchcards never die!

 File name conventions?
 (Google juice) What do you think of `firstname_lastname_title_with_dashes.txt` (.text?)

+Do you want to keep _all_ html out of the text files? e.g. Should 8th be 8<sup>th</sup>?